Preparing Your Columbus Home For Termite Season

 What does it mean when swarmers appear?

 You can see swarmers in a few different ways.
 How you see a swarmer can give you some insight into the threat you're up against.

 One swarmer on your skin — If a swarmer lands on you while you're in your yard and you don't see any other swarmers, you may be seeing the start of an infestation.
-That swarmer and its mate (which is somewhere nearby) broke away from the swarm and have selected your property.
+That swarmer and its mate (somewhere nearby) broke away from the swarm and selected your property.

 A few swarmers crawling around the exterior of your home — If you see fewer than a dozen swarmers crawling around near your home, it could mean the same as having one termite land on you.
-But the fact that there are several termites is an indication of how close your home is to the nest that released those termites.
-So it is likely that you have a mature nest of termites close enough to your home to already be feeding on your home.
+But the fact that there are several termites indicates how close your home is to the nest that released those termites.
+So it is likely that you have a mature nest of termites close enough to your home to be already feeding on your home.

 Lots of swarmers crawling on your exterior — This is a warning sign that you probably have a current and mature infestation on your property.
-That means it is likely that your home has been damaged by termites for years.
+That means it is likely that termites have damaged your home for years.
 But the damage may not be extensive.

 Lots of swarmers inside your home — How many termite swarmers you see inside your home can give you an idea of how large the colony is.
 Eastern subterranean termites can have colonies with more than a million workers.

 These termites are simple to identify.
 They are only about ⅜ of an inch long, and most of that length is wings.
 Their long white wings are double their body length.
 So, if you see tiny black insects with long white wings that are rounded at the tips, you're looking at warmers.

 What should you do when you see swarmers?

 Your first response should be to contact 1st Response Pest Management.
 Our licensed termite control professionals use industry-leading control products to exterminate termites and eliminate colonies.
 Reach out to us today to talk with us about your options.
 We're here to help.